 The views were pretty spectacular all round but it was a big disappointment not making it to the very top of Mt.
 Olympus.

-Here’s what it takes to get from Skala to the top of Mytikas, the highest peak on Mount Olympus.
+This video will give you with an idea of what it will take to climb Mount Olympus from Skala to the top of Mytikas, the highest peak on Mount Olympus.

 Iris, sends me a message